gurrrrrrett3/light/docs/api/constants/datatypes/generics/enums.md

 ): Datatype<Identifier>
 ```

-!!!info "Light's tagged enums are generally only available in the [Luau Inference Engine V2](https://devforum.roblox.com/t/new-type-solver-beta/3155804)."
+!!! tip "Light's tagged enums are generally only available in the [Luau Inference Engine V2](https://devforum.roblox.com/t/new-type-solver-beta/3155804)."

     Identifier enums do not have this restriction.